The Two-Way Mirror #12: Harry’s Scar and the Prophecy

 Ok, Harry is inside Voldemort’s body, and Voldemort is inside Harry’s body.
 Forget about the wands: They don’t work properly against each other.
 They’ll be doing some nifty wandless magic.
 I bet this magic will revolve around the connection between them.
 In the Ministry of Magic, Dumbledore keeps trying to imprison Voldemort, and Voldemort keeps trying to free himself (the ropes, the fountain water).
 I bet the opposite will be true with Harry and Voldemort.
 Voldemort might try to reinforce the connection.
 But Harry has “power the Dark Lord knows not,” and this power will help him untie the scar knot and vanquish Voldemort.

 We have been trying to solve a major riddle or question that the author has posed to us: “Why didn’t Voldemort die?”
 And we are determined to find the answer.
 Why are we so obsessed?
 Because Rowling told us to think about it, obviously… but she also said this: “I don’t think that it is guessable,” although she added, “It may be someone could guess it.”
 Talk about goading us on.

 I think the more profound reason we want to know the answer to the question is that it is connected to a host of other questions:

 The world that Rowling has created feels to her like a logical deduction based on a few pieces of information.
 Can we put ourselves in her shoes?
 Can we reproduce her imagination?
-No, each imagination has its own “fingerprint,” I am sure, but maybe we could get the general idea… We, too, are given a few pieces of information.
-Maybe we could work our way backwards and forwards…
+No, each imagination has its own “fingerprint,” I am sure, but maybe we could get a general idea… We, too, are given a few pieces of information.
+Maybe we could work our way backward and forward…

 I have learned that spending enough time with the question constitutes half the answer.
 For this reason, I propose that we think very carefully about the questions that we have and about the way in which they are related and interact with each other.